Reoptimization Nearly Solves Weakly Coupled Markov Decision Processes: The LP-update Policy for Weakly Coupled MDPs

 \end{enumerate} \end{thm}

-\begin{proof} The proof of the lower bound (ii) is done in Section~\ref{subsec:lowerbound}.
-Below, we prove (i).
+\begin{proof}{Proof.} The proof of the lower bound (iii) is done in Section~\ref{subsec:lowerbound}.
+Below, we prove Items (i) and (ii).

-We first analyze the Algorithm~\ref{algo:LP-update} that performs an update at each time-step.
-At decision epoch $t$, the LP-update algorithm chooses a vector $\bY(t)$ that is optimal for the LP \eqref{eq:relaxed_problem_general} with parameters $(\bMN(t),T-t)$, and then chooses a decision vector $\bYN(t)$ such that $\norme{\bYN(t)-\bY(t)}\le c/N$.
-The controller then earns $\rr^\top \bYN(t)$ and moves to the next step.
-Hence:
+We start our analysis with Algorithm~\ref{algo:LP-update} that executes an update at every time step.
+Specifically, at each decision epoch $t$, the LP-update algorithm selects a vector $\bY(t)$ deemed optimal for the LP defined in \eqref{eq:relaxed_problem_general}, using the parameters $(\bXN(t), T-t)$.
+Following this, a decision vector $\bYN(t)$ is chosen from the set $\calYN \left(\bXN(t)\right)$.
+This vector $\bYN(t)$ is designed to be close to $\bY(t)$, with a deviation bounded by $\norme{\bYN(t)-\bY(t)}\le c/N$, as stipulated in our construction in \eqref{eq:rounding}.
+Upon implementing this decision, the controller receives a reward equal to $\rr^\top \bYN(t)$.
+Subsequently, the system progresses to the next state $\bX(t+1)$.
+This process translates into